14islands/14islands-com-v2/app/blog/_posts/2017-02-15-responsible-push-notifications-on-the-web.md

 ## Our Approach

 We wanted a responsible way of using push notifications on our website.
-We offer guests on our blog to opt-in to notifications when new posts arrive.

-At the end of each blog post, we show these buttons.
+At the end of each blog post, we show these buttons to allow guests to get notified when new posts arrive.

 {% include post-image.html alt="Notifications" src="/images/blog/2017-02-push-notifications/notify-visible.png" margin="both" ratio="16_5" %}